EXCLUSIVE-Regulator advises EDF's Flamanville reactor fit for purpose-sources

 PARIS, June 23 (Reuters) - A long-awaited report on the safety of the nuclear reactor EDF is building in Flamanville, north-western France, declares the reactor vessel fit for purpose, two sources with direct knowledge of the report told Reuters on Friday.

-A negative report from the IRSN, the technical arm of French nuclear regulator ASN, would have been a major setback for EDF, costing billions of euros and years of delays as the reactor vessel has been welded in place and the reactor dome was sealed in 2013.
+A negative report from the IRSN, the technical arm of French nuclear regulator ASN, would have been a major setback for EDF, costing billions of euros and years of delays as the reactor vessel is welded in place and the reactor dome was sealed in 2013.

-Its safety was under scrutiny because of excessive carbon concentrations - which can make steel brittle - in its base and cover.
-But the report, a copy of which was obtained by Reuters, says the reactor will be able to operate safely, although it will need extra monitoring over its lifetime.
+Its safety was under scrutiny because of excessive carbon concentrations - which can make steel brittle - in its lid and cover.
+But the report says the reactor will be able to operate safely, although it will need extra monitoring over its lifetime.

 A favourable ruling by the nuclear safety authority is also a European Commission condition for its approval of EDF's takeover of state-owned Areva's reactor unit, which has designed the Flamanville European Pressurised Reactor (EPR).
 EDF also plans to build two EPRs in Hinkley Point, Britain.